limarkdl/uclan-merch-api/README.md

-# uclan-merch-api
+# UCLAN Merch API

 This API is being created to provide the functionality of a training pseudo online merchandise store from my university, UCLan (University of Central Lancashire).
-This is part of the backend, the front will be implemented based on my gradually growing project <i>limarkdl/frontend-main-practice-own (github)</i>.
+This is part of the backend, the front will be implemented based on my gradually growing project [limarkdl/frontend-main-practice-own](https://github.com/limarkdl/frontend-main-practice-own).
 The plans are to implement all the basic authentication functionality and go deeper to learn more about the internals in order to initially create secure and fast interfaces.

-<b>There is no sensitive data, it's all hidden with .htaccess and other techiques </b>
+> **Note:** There is no sensitive data published, it's all hidden with .htaccess, .gitignore and other techniques.

-STRUCTURE:
+## Structure

 <pre><span style="color:#12488B"><b>.</b></span>
 ├── <span style="color:#12488B"><b>config</b></span>